Navigating the new world of land acquisition and project siting

 You would think with approximately 1.9 billion acres of land in the lower 48 states of the U.S. there is ample undeveloped land for future development and new enterprises.
 But is that the case?
 Think about this: Have you recently found yourself competing for prime acreage with other industries on one of your projects?
 Has the cost of land acquisition been higher than projected because you underestimated the value of the current use or income stream of the property you are negotiating?
 If you answered yes to either of those questions, do not feel alone.
 Many land professionals, including myself, have experienced both in the past several years.

-Are you planning for the future?navigating the new world
+Are you planning for the future?

 As land professionals and project developers we become so engulfed in the budgeting, permitting, and execution of our projects that we often overlook or minimize the most important element of the project, the land in which the operations will take place.
 As the population of the US continues to grow, currently around 331 million people and estimated to grow to 435 million by 2050, so does the demand for land development.
 While only 70 million acres of the U.S. is currently considered urbanized, a large percentage of our projects are concentrated near these areas to be closer to the market in which they serve.
 With the rate of 1 million acres of land being converted to urbanization annually, many projects are not budgeting realistic values on properties that in the not-so-near future will be swallowed by urban sprawl.
 The fact that your project area is located 50 miles from the city limits and is currently in crop production no longer means the current owner will be willing to negotiate the sale or long-term use of the land for current rural cropland rates.
 There is no one more educated and in tune with the potential revenue streams from land than today’s landowners.
 They are now, more than ever, weighing their options before executing land-related contracts.
 Project site acquisition can no longer be evaluated and budgeted by using the traditional methodology of how the land is currently being used and the current value as of today.
 Instead, landowners are expecting to be compensated for what is being taken from the land in a lease scenario, or the loss of future revenue or appreciation in a sales-type contract.